Diamonds Are a Girl’s Best Friend Lyrics

 As the daughter of an earl, Diana grew up with fine jewelry and was given several beautiful pieces before her marriage.
 She liked pearls and sapphires, and selected the beautiful 12-carat sapphire ring from Garrad of Mayfair for her engagement ring.
 The Saudi royal family gave her a sapphire necklace and earrings as a wedding gift.
 She wore the Spencer family tiara for her wedding and for several occasions throughout the years.
 Queen Elizabeth also gave her several pieces from Queen Mary’s vast collection, which Diana liked to mix and match and wear in different ways.

-Diana wearing the Queen Mary Emerald choker as a headband, 1983
+Diana wearing Queen Mary’s 1925 Art Deco Emerald choker as a headband, 1985

 Diana wearing pearls and sapphires, c.
 1996